 A right handed bow is held in the left hand and the bowstring is drawn back with the right hand, conversely a left handed bow is held in the right hand the bowstring is drawn back with the left hand.

-There are less left handed people in the world than right handed, consequently there is less archery equipment produced and stocked for them throughout the world.
+There are less left handed people in the world than right handed.
+This is a fact I love.
+I mean as a left hander I wouldn’t feel special if things were split 50/50.
+Consequently there is less archery equipment produced and stocked for left handers throughout the world.

-Although all manufacturers produce models of bow for both left and right handed people a right handed archer will find it easier to purchase and trial display models from shop stock and also find it easier to source items on second hand sites such as Ebay.
+Although MOST bow manufacturers produce models of bow for both left and right handed people a right handed archer will find it easier to purchase and trial display models from shop stock and also find it easier to source items on second hand sites such as Ebay.